manavm15/MachineLearning/README.md

 # MachineLearning
-# This will help you understand the working of calculating Mean Square Error, Mean Absolute Error, Binary Classification,Multiclass classification.
+# This will help you understand the how to make your machine learn throught various techniques and their implementation